Searching Evidence

 Click on any evidence card to open the full Evidence Detail page for that study.
 There you'll find the complete research summary, methodology details, data sources, citations, and blockchain attestation records.

 When MUSE's AI generates a logic model, it searches this same database and automatically links relevant evidence to causal connections.
 Green arrows on your canvas mean the AI found a matching evidence card for that specific link.
-You can use the Evidence Search page to explore that evidence or find additional studies to support your model.
+If external paper search was enabled during generation, academic papers from Semantic Scholar may also appear alongside curated evidence when you click a green arrow.
+You can use the Evidence Search page to explore curated evidence or find additional studies to support your model.

 Using the Result Count